jhanley1321/Open-SQL-DB/README.md

 # How To Use

 For now, you will have to manually set up your own solution if you want to use this yourself now.
-There will be a seperate repo with a sepreate container for mantaining data pipelines that will hanlde the data into this database.
-Note that there may be isntances where other repos will connect direclty to this one as well.
+There will be a separate repo with a separate container for maintaining data pipelines that will handle the data into this database.
+Note that there may be instances where other repos will connect directly to this one as well.

 # Purpose